Word2Vec: Skip-gram

+Skip-gram model for the sentence, "the man loves his son."
+The word "loves" is the target word used to predict similarity to its surrounding words.

 The idea of skip-gram is to represent each word with a vector, such that it is possible to predict the vectors of its neighbors using the vector of a word.

 The architecture is still linear-linear-softmax, the same as CBOW, but the input and the output are switched.
 Specifically, for each word $w_i$ in the corpus, the one-hot encoding of the word is used as the input to the neural network.
 The output of the neural network is a probability distribution over the dictionary, representing a prediction of individual words in the neighborhood of $w_i$.
 The objective of training is to maximize $\sum_i \sum_{j \in N} \ln \Pr(w_{j+i} \mid w_i)$.